 Active arch nemesis

 How long does it take for exterior paint to dry on a house?
-In zexterior latex paint, it usually takes between four and eight hours to fully dry.
+In exterior latex paint, it usually takes between four and eight hours to dry fully.
 It is a good idea to allow for at least twelve hours of drying time before the rain starts.
 If you can allow the paint to dry 24 hours before it rains, that is best

 Winter storms effects exterior painting

 Extreme temperature fluctuations can cause damage to the paint on the exterior of your home.
 It will chip, crack, and it can even make it peel right off.
 As the wood or other materials under exterior paint expand and contract, the bond between the paint and painted surfaces weakens.
 Paint — especially lower-quality exterior paints used by disreputable painting companies — can crack, flake off, or bubble under the stress of rapid, intense temperature fluctuations.

 When exterior paint is chipped, peeled, or cracked, moisture in the form of cold rain, ice, and snow can get in between the paint in your home, even through the tiniest cracks, and add to the damage that is already there.